sense-i-co/docs/docs/INSTCONF.md

 a new connection.

 1.	**Connection Name** - Capture the desired name (description).
-	It is recommended practise to use a consistent format that includes **company name**, database type **(LIVE / TEST)** and the connection method (**Remote / LAN**),
+	It is recommended practice to use a consistent format that includes **Company name**, database type **(LIVE / TEST)** and the connection method (**Remote / LAN**),
 	e.g. **Acme_LIVE (Remote Connect)**.